Diullei/alloy.js/README.md

 ## One-way data binding

-the goal of this freature is aims you to inject data in your html using {{expression}}.
+The goal of this feature is allow you to inject data in your html using {{expression}}.

 Example:

 ```html